-Strategy LU-27.1.1: Regulations.
+LU-27.1.1: Regulations.

 Maintain and update design regulations and guidelines for single-family development that address neighborhood compatibility and visual and privacy impacts.

-Strategy LU-27.1.2: Neighborhood Guidelines.
+LU-27.1.2: Neighborhood Guidelines.

 Identify neighborhoods that have a unique architectural style, historical background or location and develop plans that preserve and enhance their character.
-Support special zoning or design guidelines (e.g., the Fairgrove Eichler neighborhood) and single-story overlay zones in neighborhoods, where there is strong neighborhood support.
+Support and budget for special zoning or design guidelines (e.g., the Fairgrove Eichler neighborhood) and single-story overlay zones in neighborhoods, where there is strong neighborhood support.

-Strategy LU-27.1.3: Flexibility.
+LU-27.1.3: Flexibility.

 When neighborhoods are in transition, add flexibility for requirements for new development that acknowledge the transition while continuing to respect the existing neighborhood.

-Strategy LU-27.1.4: Late Night Uses.
-Discourage lateevening entertainment activities such as night-clubs in commercial areas where parcels are especially narrow, abut single-family residential development, and cannot adequately provide visual and noise buffers.
+LU-27.1.4: Late Night Uses.

+Discourage late-evening entertainment activities such as nightclubs in commercial areas where parcels are especially narrow, abut single-family residential development, and cannot adequately provide visual and noise buffers.

-Policy LU-27.2: Relationship to the Street
+POLICY LU-27.2: RELATIONSHIP TO THE STREET